MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingkeyword.md

 events.
 Always assign a meaningful (non-zero) keyword to every event.

-If no **TraceLoggingKeyword** macros are provided to a **TraceLoggingWrite** call, the event’s default keyword is 0.
+If no **TraceLoggingKeyword** macros are provided to a **TraceLoggingWrite** call, the event's default keyword is 0.
 If multiple **TraceLoggingKeyword** macros are provided, they are OR'ed together.

 The top 16 bits of the keyword (bitmask 0xFFFF000000000000) are defined by